NASDAQ

 Nasdaq, Inc. is overvalued relative to its fair value price of 45.87 based on Discounted Cash Flow model

-Nasdaq, Inc. has an earnings yield of 4.30%, which is above the 4.00% threshold, indicating the stock offers reasonable value relative to its earnings
+Nasdaq, Inc. has an earnings yield of 3.60%, which is below the 4.00% threshold, indicating the stock may be expensive relative to its earnings

 Overvalued - EBITDA valuation.